 You'll Have No Consistency When Generating Artifacts

 When you generate the artifacts that will be deployed in your environments, it's recommended that you generate them only once.
 Building and packing should happen in the first stage of your workflow or delivery pipeline.
 That first stage is usually dev.
 You don't want to get any surprises when releasing a change in a production environment.
 For that reason, it's better if you deploy the same way everywhere, including production.
 A change in configuration is all that you'd expect.
 Branching might sound good.
 Working this way, you can isolate changes that are ready to go from those that aren't ready yet.
-But let's think about a common scenario: You have your "dev," "master," and "release-X" branches, and everyone is initially pushing their changes to the "dev" one.
+But let's think about a common scenario: You have your "dev," "controller," and "release-X" branches, and everyone is initially pushing their changes to the "dev" one.
 Everything that gets there is released in dev and any other test environment.
 When a change is ready to be released, you create a "release-bugfix" branch and generate the artifacts.
-After they've been released, you integrate changes to "master" because that's where all stable code exists.
-The problem is that everyone needs to update their branches from "master" and resolve any conflicts.
+After they've been released, you integrate changes to "controller" because that's where all stable code exists.
+The problem is that everyone needs to update their branches from "controller" and resolve any conflicts.
 A long time could have passed since their last update.
 But it's not just that.
 They'd need to generate artifacts again, and they'd also need to repass the set of tests.
 It increases delivery time and risk, and you'll lose consistency.
 The release process will begin to inspire a lack of confidence.

 You Won't Be Ready To Ship